open-quantum-safe/tsc/meetings/2026-06-02/minutes.md

 **Project Glasswing / Anthropic.** Loganaden mentioned that Anthropic's Project Glasswing (access to Claude Mythos Preview for open source security scanning) allows project teams to request a scan through a named contact.
 Douglas noted that Hart had been exploring LF-level access; Rodrigo agreed the next step is to follow up with Hart before pursuing this independently.

-Important
+> [!IMPORTANT]

-**Action (Michael):** Open a TSC issue to discuss consolidating security intake to GitHub and deprioritising the email alias, incorporating Douglas's suggestion to retain it as a fallback.
+> **Action (Michael):** Open a TSC issue to discuss consolidating security intake to GitHub and deprioritising the email alias, incorporating Douglas's suggestion to retain it as a fallback.

-Important
+> [!IMPORTANT]

-**Action (Douglas):** Explore using a private GitHub project dashboard for internal tracking of security reports.
+> **Action (Douglas):** Explore using a private GitHub project dashboard for internal tracking of security reports.

-Important
+> [!IMPORTANT]

-**Action (Rodrigo / Douglas):** Follow up with Hart on the status of LF access to Anthropic's Project Glasswing / Mythos Preview security scanning.
+> **Action (Rodrigo / Douglas):** Follow up with Hart on the status of LF access to Anthropic's Project Glasswing / Mythos Preview security scanning.

 ## Google.org funding discussion